 You don’t have to go overboard with relevance – just use your brain.
 Could this type of link occur in the real world?
 Or is it just something a novice SEO would do?

 Some other metrics you can take into consideration are things like traffic, traffic location, TLD (top-level domain), rankings and current site health, quality backlink profiles, and so on.
 Like with everything in SEO, we are just looking for naturalness above all else.

-You have to take care not to overdo it getting too many of this type of backlink as search engines will recognize it as a pattern that doesn’t normally happen.
+You have to take care not to overdo it by getting too many of this type of backlink as search engines will recognize it as a pattern that doesn’t normally happen.
 If you have some other things that stick out as unnatural as well, you might end up with a penalty.

 Maintain backlink diversity for your site’s safety.
-Mix in some other types of backlinks like social signals (see: what are social signals?), high quality guest posts and edits, various sorts of pillow links, and so on for added naturalness.
+Mix in some other types of backlinks like social signals (see: what are social signals?), high-quality guest posts and edits, various sorts of pillow links, and so on for added naturalness.

 Industry Best Practices

 Advanced SEOs will be able to get away with quite a bit more than someone who is new to search engine optimization.
 If you are newer to the game, you will probably want to keep the following in mind.